Theme Performance Guide · Updated Mar 30, 2026

 Refresh is a free Shopify OS 2.0 theme designed for content-rich stores and blogs.
 It inherits strong performance fundamentals from the OS 2.0 architecture.
+With Shopify's 65% mobile CWV pass rate (vs 44% for WordPress), Refresh stores start with a solid baseline — focus optimization on third-party scripts rather than theme code.
+Most Refresh stores score 70–80 out of the box, but with targeted fixes (blog image compression, deferred popup scripts, and reduced color schemes) you can hit 88–96 on mobile PageSpeed.
 Here's how to optimize it for maximum speed without sacrificing functionality.

 Refresh Theme Overview